-6. Stopping machine:
+- 6. Stopping machine:

-- C. Electric motor-powered units:
+- A. Electric motor powered units:

-- a.
-Move the power engagement clutch to the left to disengage the mixing elements.
+- Move the power engagement clutch to the left to disengage the mixing elements.

 - b.
 Empty the drum of the mortar mixture.

 - c.
 Unlatch and open the hood.

 - d.
 Turn the power switch OFF.

 - e.
 Close and latch the hood.

-- D. Gas engine powered units:
+- B. Gas engine powered units:

 - a.
 Move the power engagement clutch to the left to disengage the mixing elements.

 - b.
 Empty the drum of the mortar mixture.

 - c.
 Unlatch and open the hood.

 - d.
 Move the throttle to its low idle position.

 - e.
 Stop the engine by turning the switch OFF or depressing the kill switch or strap.

 - f.
-Closeand secure the engine compartment hood.
+Close and secure the engine compartment hood.

-7. Emergency Stopping:
+- 7. Emergency Stopping: